fusion809/fusion809.github.io-old2/_posts/2016/08/IDE-TE/22-monodevelop.md

 ### Features
 {% include Links/image.html image="MonoDevelop/MonoDevelop-5.10-debugging-C++.png" width="1130px" float="none" description="MonoDevelop 5.10 C++ debugger" %}
 MonoDevelop has several important features expected of an IDE, such as autocompletion (or intellisense), linting and syntax-highlighting for its supported languages.
 It also has an integrated debugger for its supported languages.
 I have used MonoDevelop to work on a very simple C++ program that is completely unrelated to Mono/.NET, and its integrated debugger was quite useful.
 Unfortunately its support for C/C++ is to be removed in the upcoming 6.x release of MonoDevelop.
+Preview builds of MonoDevelop 6.x are available as flatpaks from [here](https://download.mono-project.com/monodevelop/).
+These flatpaks have a few minor graphical bugs (mostly related to their GTK menubars), but otherwise work fairly well in my experience.
+Installing them should be fairly simple and straight-forward and involves following [this guide](http://www.monodevelop.com/download/linux/).

 ### Obtaining It
 MonoDevelop is in the official repositories of most Linux distributions, including: